mephonem55email-tech/osc-archive/README.md

 </ul>

 <h2>Purpose</h2>
-<p>OSC Leaks aims to provide a centralized place for fans to explore and learn about Object Shows, including rare or hard-to-find content, while respecting the original creators' work.</p>
+<p>OSC Archive aims to provide a centralized place for fans to explore and learn about Object Shows, including rare or hard-to-find content, while respecting the original creators' work.</p>

 <h2>Access the Site</h2>
 <p>Visit the live site at: <a href="https://oscleaks.github.io/Oscleaks/" target="_blank">https://oscleaks.github.io/Oscleaks/</a></p>